131—

 The way our grains and dairy are now being produced may also prove a significant factor in our lowered tolerance to them e.g:

-wheat = hybridization + pesticides
+wheat = hybridisation + pesticides

 dairy = antibiotics + hormones + what the beasts are fed on